IliaGamov/FaceFinder/README.md

 To create dataset with your own images use make_photos.py script inside collect_images folder, that script uses your webcam and creates 90 images.
 Single photo is taken every 0.5s

+In this repository there are some empty folders.
+It's purpose is to handle train/test/validation and augmentation train/test/validation images< so you can check if everything fine during your preprocessing.